 Wang said the stable development of China-EU relations conforms to the fundamental and long-term interests of Europe.
 China has always believed that Europe, as an independent force, is an important part of multi-polarization.

 "China supports the European integration, supports the EU's development and growth, and supports the EU playing a greater role in the international arena.
 No matter whether China-EU relations are in good times or encounter setbacks, this policy will not change," Wang said, adding that it is hoped that the EU will continue to adhere to a positive and practical policy towards China.

 Bonne said Europe will continue to adhere to its strategic independence, and Europe and China should further enhance mutual trust, advance cooperation, and continue to be high-standard cooperation partners.
 The French side will abide by the one-China principle.

-The two sides also exchanged views on pandemic response and improvement of global governance.
-They also had in-depth discussion and coordinated propositions on issues of Iranian nuclear, Afghanistan and Myanmar.
+The two sides exchanged views on pandemic response and improvement of global governance.
+They also had in-depth discussions and coordinated propositions on issues of Iranian nuclear, Afghanistan and Myanmar.